wbic16/exollama/epochs/epoch-1/README.md

 2. Once all brains have been updated, we proceed to the next time step.
 3. This process operates on a pod-level, allowing each pod to experience time divergence.

+## Tech Stack

+* ollama-based LLM inference (vLLM support is being considered)
+* sq databases (.phext files)
+* shell scripts

 ## Epoch 1

 Epoch 1 runs from January 1, 2025 until March 14, 2025.
 This epoch focuses on building agent swarm technology that targets local compute.

+### Rounds 0, 1, and 2

+* Round 0: Initialization - agents are generated and form initial memories - this step is the most error-prone - you have to help nurture initial setup.
+* Round 1: Baseline Execution - you should run `agent-step.sh` manually for each agent in each pod to ensure that sq is functional.
+* Round 2: Goal verification - verifies that `exo-step.sh` runs to completion on each pod.
+You should review the git commits.

+At this point, your exollama cluster is operational, and exo-step.sh stops creating commits in this repo.
+Future rounds record work in `/usr/local/exollama`.

 ### Pods